-Vegetables are a great source of the nutrients and minerals.
+Vegetables are a great source of nutrients and minerals.
 Leafy greens such as spinach are rich in folic acid, a nutrient that has been shown to reduce tooth decay.
-Greens are also rich in calcium, which strengthens bones, teeth included.
+Greens are also rich in calcium, which strengthens bones, and teeth included.
 Crunchy vegetables such as carrots and celery have high water content and can help clean out sugars and bacteria.
 Their crunchy texture also scrapes teeth clean as you chew.

 Schedule an Appointment Today